What do the new laws on cannabis mean?

 If you’re travelling outside of Canada, it is illegal to take recreational and medical cannabis across international borders.

-The federal government has said it will give pardons to everyone previously convicted of possession of 30 grams or less of cannabis.
+The federal government has said it will give pardons to everyone previously of possession of 30 grams or less of cannabis.
 They are working on a process for how this will be done.